 Some basics of variable scope in Ruby

-Variable scope, according to David Black in The Well-Grounded Rubyist,
+What is variable scope?
+According to David Black in The Well-Grounded Rubyist, variable scope

 refers to the the reach or visibility of identifiers, specifically variables and constants.
 Different types of identifiers have different scoping rules: using, say, the identifier